Skip to main content

 By Sierra Dehmler

-The world of embryology is both fascinating and mind-boggling, leaving many fertility patients with lots of questions.
-In this blog, we celebrate the important, life-changing work our embryologists do each day to make amazing things like IVF and cryopreservation possible, and answer your top five embryology questions!
+The world of embryology is both fascinating and mindblowing, leaving many fertility patients wondering how it all happens.
+The life-changing work that embryologists do each day make amazing things like IVF possible - and now, they're answering your top embryology questions!

 Skip to a section:

 Erica Paganetti is Illume Fertility’s Senior Embryologist and Embryology Lab Manager.
-Along with her dedicated team, Erica fosters the early development of embryos, including the monitoring, grading, testing, and freezing.
+She leads a dedicated team of embryologists, lab technicians and other staff as they foster the early development of embryos - including monitoring, grading, testing, and freezing them.

-During the freezing process, also known as cryopreservation, an embryologist is responsible for making sure your embryos, oocytes, or sperm are all carefully stored for as long as you need.
+During the freezing process, also known as cryopreservation, an embryologist is responsible for making sure your embryos, eggs, or sperm are carefully stored for as long as you need.

-The field of embryology is full of incredibly complex processes, which can make it seem a bit mysterious.
-What are embryologists doing in those dark IVF labs?
-Is freezing my embryos for years and years really safe?
+The field of embryology is full of incredibly complex processes and terminology, which can make it feel, well - a bit mysterious.
+So, what are embryologists really doing in those dark IVF labs?
+Is freezing embryos for years and years actually safe?

-Below, Erica answers the top five frequently asked questions that she and her team get, particularly concerning cryopreservation and a patient’s embryo(s).
+Below, Erica answers the top five most frequently asked questions she and her team receive, particularly concerning cryopreservation and embryos created in the IVF process.

 1. My embryo was abnormal…why did you still freeze it?

-Embryos are cultured in our laboratory for a maximum of 7 days.
-Following the biopsy procedure, embryos must be cryopreserved while we wait for results from the genetics lab.
+Embryos are cultured in our laboratory for a maximum of seven days.
+For patients who opt to do preimplantation genetic testing (PGT), their embryos are carefully biopsied, then cryopreserved while we wait for results from an outside genetics lab.

-Cryopreservation allows us to suspend the development of the embryos until the patient is ready to use them.
+Cryopreservation allows us to suspend the development of the embryos until you are ready to use them.
 The samples collected from each embryo are loaded individually, labeled, and shipped to a genetic testing facility for processing.

 2. How do you grade embryos?
 What do embryo grades mean?

-Before we send embryo samples out for genetic testing and cryopreserve any embryos, we analyze each one using a very complex grading process.
-The grade is an overall assessment of the embryo’s developmental stage and quality.
+Before we send samples out for genetic testing and cryopreserve your embryos, we analyze each one using a very complex grading process.
+The grade we assign is an overall assessment of each embryo’s developmental stage and quality.

 There can be significant variation in embryo grading, even within a single patient’s group of embryos.
-We utilize the grade as an indicator of embryo quality, aiding us in selection for procedures such as embryo transfer, cryopreservation, and/or biopsy.
+We utilize the grade as an indicator of embryo quality, aiding us in selection of the best embryo for procedures such as embryo transfer, cryopreservation, and/or biopsy.

 Embryos eligible for these procedures fall within a range of grading criteria specific to our lab.
-Although there is a range of grades within embryos that can be transferred, cryopreserved, or biopsied, all of these embryos have significant reproductive potential.
+Although there are a range of grades within embryos that can be transferred, cryopreserved, or biopsied, all of these embryos have significant reproductive potential.
+Note:

 3. How long does it take for samples from another facility to be transferred?

-Once we receive all the required paperwork, those records are reviewed for approval, and the transport can be scheduled.
+Once we receive all the required paperwork, your records are reviewed for approval, and the transport of your eggs, embryos, or sperm can be scheduled.
 From start to finish, this process generally takes about 3-6 weeks.

 4. How long do frozen embryos last?

-The Gibson's story is proof that cryopreserved embryos can be successfully utilized for many, many years - longer than some even imagined.
+Stories like these are living proof that cryopreserved embryos can be successfully utilized for many, many years after their creation - longer than some ever imagined.

 5. If you used frozen sperm for my IUI/IVF procedure, why am I still receiving a storage bill?